 24 See that what you have heard from the beginning remains in you.
 If it does, you also will remain in the Son and in the Father.

->

-> We must not neglect God’s words.
-(Add to ‘us in Christ’ picture as a heading)
+We must not neglect God’s words.
+(Display ‘us in Christ’ picture with this as a heading)

->

-> Let’s do some background study – we need to know what it is we mustn’t neglect.
+Let’s do some background study – we need to know what it is we mustn’t neglect.

 What do I mean if I speak of ‘The word of God’?